The Absentee (1915 film): Reception

 Variety gave the film a lukewarm review.
 They lauded Cabanne's direction as well as the script and plot, especially the mob scenes.
 However, they felt the movie was too slow, stating "... the film lags until the final reel."
 The Saturday Evening Post gave the film a positive review, saying "It gives you a mental Turkish bath, then rubs your conscience down with a rough towel.
 It's a great picture to see.
 Full of very beautiful scenes —– interspersed with some that have prongs in them."
 Motion Picture News gave the picture an overall favorable review, although they felt the epilogue in which all the resolutions are shown was too long.
 They particularly enjoyed the allegorical prologue, then projected into the main story: "Yet this knowledge furnished to the onlooker is by no means a dampener to his interest.
 It is most attractive to watch the development of the main plot after seeing the same characters in the allegorical prologue.
 It is fascinating to see the similarity of the abstract and the specific, as conceived by the authors and to note the truth of both versions of the themes."
 Motography gave the film a positive review, being particularly impressed with the cinematography.
 Moving Picture World also gave the film a positive review, enjoying the symbolism employed by the allegory, although they did voice displeasure in the decision to have Evil as a real person, instead of simply a presence.
 They praised the teamwork of Woods and Cabanne, and gave good reviews to the entire cast, highlighting the work of Edeson and Gray.

+Preservation

+With no holdings located in archives, The Absentee is considered a lost film.